Congener (beverages)

-In the alcoholic beverages industry, congeners are substances produced during fermentation other than the desired type of alcohol (ethanol).
-These substances include small amounts of chemicals such as methanol and other alcohols (known as fusel alcohols), acetone, acetaldehyde, esters, tannins, and aldehydes (e.g. furfural).
-Congeners are responsible for most of the taste and aroma of distilled alcoholic beverages, and contribute to the taste of non-distilled drinks.
-Brandy, rum and red wine have the highest amount of congeners, while vodka and beer have the least.
+In the alcoholic beverage industry, congeners are substances produced during fermentation other than the desired type of alcohol (ethanol).
+These substances include small amounts of chemicals such as methanol and other alcohols (known as fusel alcohols), acetone, esters, and aldehydes (e.g., acetaldehyde).
+Congeners are responsible for most of the taste and aroma of distilled alcoholic beverages and contribute to the taste of non-distilled drinks.
+Brandy, rum, and red wine have the highest amount of congeners, while vodka and beer have the least.

-Congeners are the basis of alcohol congener analysis, a sub-discipline of forensic toxicology which determines what a person drank.
+Congeners are the basis of alcohol congener analysis, a sub-discipline of forensic toxicology that determines what a person drank.

 There is some evidence that high-congener drinks induce more severe hangovers, but the effect is not well studied and is still secondary to the total amount of ethanol consumed.